maxdemarzi/rai_sfcs_demo/README.md

 1. Go through the example setup.sql and see if you still need to run any variations of these commands.
 2. After modifying the yaml file, edit and run the one_time/add_yaml_file.sql
-3. In the one_time directory create the pools, service, graph and partitioned graph.
+3. In the one_time directory create the pools, service, functions, graph and partitioned graph.
 4. In the as_needed directory, run the ping command to see it is working.
 5. In the graph_analytics directory, run the test query.
 6. Run the load graph command, then count of edges, pagerank and connected components.